willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-setup.md

 ## Set up prebuilt document processing

-After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), prebuilt document processing will be automatically set up and enabled for all SharePoint sites.
+After an [Azure subscription is linked to Microsoft Syntex](syntex-azure-billing.md), prebuilt document processing is automatically set up and enabled for all SharePoint sites.

 ## Manage sites

 By default, prebuilt document processing is turned on for libraries in all SharePoint sites.
-When prebuilt document processing is on, prebuilt models are allowed to run.
-Prebuilt models can also be created and applied on sites that are specified.

-Follow these steps to limit on which sites users can create prebuilt models to process files.
+Follow these steps to restrict the sites where users can create prebuilt models for processing files.

 1. In the Microsoft 365 admin center, select <a href="https://go.microsoft.com/fwlink/p/?linkid=2171997" target="_blank">**Setup**</a>.